 What are indictable offences?

-Indictable offences are offences that are not summary offences.
+Offences are either classified as summary offences or Indictable offences.
 Indictable offences have a maximum penalty of more than 2 years imprisonment or a 240 penalty unit fine unless prescribed by the relevant legislation.

-A defendant facing an indictable charge always has the right to have the matter heard before a jury made up of the defendant’s peers, either in the County Court or Supreme Court.
-However, a defendant will usually consent to a matter proceeding in the Magistrates’ Court.
-This is because having the matter heard in the Magistrates’ Court is usually far less expensive and much quicker.
+A defendant facing an indictable charge has the right to have their matter heard before a jury in the County Court.
+However where possible, a defendant will usually consent to a matter proceeding in the Magistrates’ Court.
+This is because having the matter heard in the Magistrates’ Court is far less expensive, much quicker and more easily appealed, particularly when the matter is proceeding as a plea of guilty.

-The disadvantage for a defendant is that instead of coming before a jury, their matter will be decided by a single magistrate sitting in the Magistrates’ Court.
-Whether you should consent to the matter being heard in the summary jurisdiction is always something that should be discussed with your lawyer.
+The disadvantage for a defendant in relation to a plea of not guilty when finalising their matter in the Magistrates Court is, that instead of being judged by 12 members of a jury, their matter will be decided by a single Magistrate sitting in the Magistrates’ Court.
+Whether you should consent or can consent to a matter being heard in the summary jurisdiction is always something that should be discussed with your lawyer.

 Indictable offences that can be heard summarily